Navigating the Main Menu

 BIP85¶

-Choose between a 12 or 24 words child then type the desired index to export a child mnemonic.
-After being presented to the new mnemonic, you can choose to load and use it right away.
+Choose between 12 or 24 words, then type the desired index to export a child mnemonic.
+After being presented with the new mnemonic, you can choose to load and use it right away.

-Please note passphrases will be removed when loading a BIP85 child.
+Please note that any passphrase from the parent mnemonic will be removed when loading a BIP85 child mnemonic.

 Address¶